cassian360/IS-247-Task2/README.md

 ## Solution

-Create list fruit and add duplicate values
+-Create list fruit and add duplicate values

-Create a new empty list
+-Create a new empty list
+-create an iterator to traverse the list
+-check if duplicates exist using "contains" method -remove duplicates using "remove" method